 Selection results

-56 organisations were selected to deliver the Veteran and Community Grants (V&CG) Program.
+Fifty six organisations were selected to deliver the V&CG program.

 The selected organisations provided strong responses to the selection criteria and demonstrated their ability to meet the eligibility requirements outlined in the Grant Opportunity Guidelines.
 Further detail about what constituted a strong response to each criterion is provided below.